jetstack/ingress-yubikey/README.md

 ## ingress-yubikey

-This is a proof-of-concept
+This is a proof-of-concept **highly experimental!**
 [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
 that terminates TLS using a certificate and Key from the PIV smartcard applet on a Yubikey.
 This addresses a common complaint that Kubernetes Ingress controllers have cluster-wide access to Secrets in order to retrieve TLS private Keys.
+With a hardware-backed key, the private key never exists in application memory

 ### Usage